 Related or Coordinated Classes

-If you are unsure whether you should register in Class 35, you might also consider one of the following “coordinated” classes: Class 36 - Insurance and Finance Services, Class 37 - Construction and Repair Services, Class 38 - Telecommunications Services, Class 39 - Shipping and Travel Services, Class 40 - Material Treatment Services, Class 41 - Education and Entertainment Services, Class 42 - Science and Technology Services, Class 43 - Food Services, Class 44 - Medical and Vet Services, Class 45 - Legal and Security Services.
+If unsure whether to register in Class 35, you might also consider one of the following “coordinated” classes: Class 36 - Insurance and Finance Services, Class 37 - Construction and Repair Services, Class 38 - Telecommunications Services, Class 39 - Shipping and Travel Services, Class 40 - Material Treatment Services, Class 41 - Education and Entertainment Services, Class 42 - Science and Technology Services, Class 43 - Food Services, Class 44 - Medical and Veterinary Services, or Class 45 - Legal and Security Services.

 A coordinated class is one that is related to another class, usually because the PTO has determined that applicants filing within Class 35 often file in the coordinated classes, too.